devv-expert/bemo-srija-nair-test/README.md

-# Laravel-mix Kanban Board App like trello
+# Kanban Board App Demo
-This app uses laravel and vuejs combination to make kanban board functional
 ### System Requirements
 1) Should have PHP version: 8.1
 2) Should have Node version: 12.13.0